susanev/redtiger-design-system/guidelines/02-principles.md

 People of all abilities can be successful using RedTiger.

 ## User-centered
 RedTiger has been informed by interviews, surveys, and usability studies.
-We put our users first.
+We put users first.